robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 .. note:: Support for generating documentation for suite files and suite
           initialization files is new in Robot Framework 6.0.

-.. note:: The support for the JSON spec files is new in Robot Framework 4.0.

 __ `Python libraries`_
 __ `Dynamic libraries`_